 On Dewees Island, we have a pair of Bald Eagles that have nested here for about a decade on an old osprey nest platform.
 Until 2020, they were successful at raising eaglets to the fledgling stage each time.
-(More on the 2020 situation below.).
-Here is the most recent video:
+(More on the 2020 situation below.)
+The eagles have been north for the summer, but we expect them back at the end of August.
+Here is the 2021 nesting season (short videos) in order.

-Bald Eagle Nesting Season Updates : Playlist in Order:
+Bald Eagle Nesting Season Updates : Videos in Order:

 Bald Eagle nesting season 2021 individual videos